jackrea07/BSafeHelmet/README.md

 ## Known Bugs
 ### Blind-Spot/Crash Detection
-- One buggy ultrasonic sensor, have determined it is not a software issue.
-Have ordered a new sensor, it is currently on its way.
+- None

 ### App/Bluetooth
-- None at the moment!
+- None

 ### Printed Circuit Board
 - Some (but not all) TIVA pins fail randomly.
 The current diagnosis for this issue is that the heating of the Tiva causes these pins to fail and behave unpredictably.
 As a result, while the crash detection algorithm is correctly identifying crashes during debugging, the signal pins used to communicate the crash are not working effectively.
+A general work-around of changing the pins if they fail has been developed.

 ## Work Completed for Production Release
 ### Helmet/Hardware